.webp)

 - Assist with transactions

-So, if a customer asks, ‘Do you have this dress in a different size?’ the retail chatbot can instantly check inventory and respond with, ‘Yes, it's available in a medium and large.
-Would you like me to add it to your cart?’
+Imagine a customer asks, ‘Do you have this dress in a different size?’
+The retail chatbot can instantly check inventory and respond, ‘Yes, it's available in a medium and large.
+Would you like me to add it to your cart?

 Similarly, if a shopper abandons their cart, the chatbot can re-engage them with a reminder or an exclusive discount to encourage checkout.